Aircoookie/WLED/usermods/deep_sleep/readme.md

 This usermod unleashes the low power capabilities of th ESP: when you power off your LEDs (using the UI power button or a macro) the ESP will be put into deep sleep mode, reducing power consumption to a minimum.
 During deep sleep the ESP is shut down completely: no WiFi, no CPU, no outputs.
 The only way to wake it up is to use an external signal or a button.
 Once it wakes from deep sleep it reboots so ***make sure to use a boot-up preset.***

+## Features

+- **Idle-based Sleep**: Automatically puts the device to sleep after a specified period of inactivity.
+- **Custom GPIO Configuration**: Allows configuration of GPIO pins for controlling power actions (e.g., pull-up or pull-down).
+- **Touchpad Wakeup**: Supports waking up the device using a touch sensor.
+- **RTC IO Wakeup**: Supports waking up the device using RTC IO.
+- **Preset Wakeup**: Optionally allows setting a timer to wake the device up after a set period.

 # A word of warning

 When you disable the WLED option 'Turn LEDs on after power up/reset' and 'DelaySleep' is set to zero the ESP will go into deep sleep directly after power-up and only start WLED after it has been woken up.